babelsociety/website/content/blog/in-depth-economy/index.md

 People have different preferences and rank desires differently: I like spicy food, while you may hate it.
 Thus the prioritization must be done as a best effort, taking in consideration all the peculiarities of people.

-Another important factor is that environment will shape part of our desires: in Siberia we defend against extreme cold, while in Ecuador we defend against hot temperature.
-Environment also impacts what kind of resources we have available: some places are rich in drinkable water, while in others it's a precious resource.
+Another important factor is that environment influences desires: in Siberia we defend against extreme cold, while in Ecuador we defend against hot temperature.
+Environment also impacts what resources are available: some places are rich in drinkable water, while in others it's a precious resource.

 As if all of this wasn't complex enough to balance, our needs and desires are always changing: what's important today may be useless tomorrow.
 Thus, whatever distribution we find, **it will always be a fleeting approximation**.

-This issue has been discussed at length and is known as "[Economic calculation problem](https://en.wikipedia.org/wiki/Economic_calculation_problem)".

 The best resource allocation method is one that can be applied often and **gives enough satisfaction to as many people as possible**.
 Thus, an economic model that satisfy less than 5% of the population is, by definition, a very bad one.

 # Main goal

-The main goal of Babel economy it is to provide an economic model best suited to the society we want to build.
+The main goal of Babel economy is to provide an economic model best suited to the society we want to build.
 Instead of letting economy shape our society we do the opposite, **we let our values shape the economy**.

 Indeed, we have little interest in the most productive allocation of resources if the result is a society full of misery and suffer.